Skip to main content

 ]

-for msg in messages_to_send:
+for msg in messages_to_store:

-message = client.sessions.send_message(
+message = client.sessions.store_message(

 session_id=session.id,